Study Abroad Opportunities

 Once the application deadline has passed and you have been notified of your acceptance into the program, you can begin making your travel arrangements.
 Early booking can often result in substantial savings.
 However, financial aid proceeds are not available sooner than 10 days prior to the start of the program, so you will need to pay for your tickets in advance and be reimbursed when financial aid proceeds arrive.
 We strongly recommend that you consider purchasing trip insurance for your airline tickets in the event that world wide events necessitate a change in your travel schedule.

 If the State Department issues a Travel Advisory or Warning for an area where one of our programs is being held, students will have the opportunity to withdraw from the program and receive a full refund of tuition paid.
-We can not refund the cost of airfare, which is why trip insurance is recommended.
+We can not refund the cost of airfare, which is why trip insurance is highly recommended.
 Unused housing fees would also be refunded in this case.
 Likewise, if the program is canceled for any reason, students would receive a full tuition refund, but are responsible for any travel expenses incurred such as non-refundable airfare and housing deposits.

 You are responsible for purchasing your airline tickets for travel.
 If you arrange a group of 10 or more who want to travel together, you may find discounted tickets through a consolidator.
 Often these types of tickets are non-refundable, so again, look into trip insurance.